DepriFromEarth/dodsfig/.github/CONTRIBUTING.md

 After the results are positive with the local bot match, measure your average FPS in a filled casual match.

+#### Developer note
+Day of Defeat: Source doesn't get updates so I will add what I think will be needed.

 ## Code of Conduct

 As a member of the the moonfig project community, to foster a more welcoming environment,